 So.
 Before hair cut.
 I had very frizzy ends and it was far too long for my liking.
 You’ll also notice that although I have a little shaping and layering around the face it’s mostly square edged.

 After cutting, but still straight you can clearly see the slant at the side of the hair and the curved line at the back.

-A classic middy is 4″ long all over.
+A classic middy hair cut is 4″ long all over.
 I’ve modified mine to be slightly longer, it measures about 7″ at the back and 6″ around the face as I wasn’t sure exactly how short it would go after setting.
 Having experimented I might even go a little shorter next time.

 Last night I tried out a set.
 It was a slightly half hearted set as it was very late at night and I’d spent all day in a car, but I’m still pretty pleased with how it turned out this morning.

 I still have a little frizz, but I tend to find it almost impossible to rid a first day set of frizz.
 I put my hair at night into a few large barrel pin curls standing up from my head, using a very tiny amount of serum and I normally find that days 2 and 3 are far smoother.
 We shall see!